IK&P Video of the Week: Seawave vs Sea Waves

 Another detailed online review

 Gumotex are moving on up with hybrid dropstitch technology, originally showcased in 2019’s Thaya which is basically an old Solar 3 with a DS floor to make it more stiff.
-The new-for-2020 Rush 1 and 2 (left) is quite a sophisticated advance on a DSF or hybrid IK.
+The new-for-2020 Rush 1 and 2 (above) is quite a sophisticated advance on a DSF or hybrid IK.
 A couple of years later the Seawave got the DSF treatment and became the Seashine at not less than £2500.

 The Rush models came out in April 2020, just as the pandemic hit and lockdowns, shutdowns and slowdowns spread across the world.
 It’s also said there was some kind of quality control calamity at the Gumotex factory which led to many completed boats getting shredded.
 As a result, stock of Gumotex IKs dried up at a time when post-first-lockdown IK demand went ballistic RTW.